 – If you notice any peculiar indentations or strange markings on your tongue, bruxism may be present.

-If you think you need bruxism treatments, please call the dental office of Carolyn Walker so we can get you in to see one of our dentists.
+If you think you need bruxism treatments, please call the dental office of Leon Springs Dental so we can get you in to see one of our dentists.
 Our office is conveniently located in San Antonio, Texas.
 To reach us, call our office at 210-698-1010.
 Dr. Carolyn Walker and Dr. Clarian Lannom look forward to giving your smile the TLC it deserves!